Diversity Programs

 Native American Initiative

 CMOP is building a truly unique synergy with the Native American community in the Pacific Northwest and Alaska, allowing us to work across all scales of the Center’s initiatives: Research, Education, and Knowledge Transfer.
-From its inception, CMOP has had the support of pivotal leaders within the Native American community, key individuals who have influenced policy decisions at the tribal, regional, and national scale.
+From its inception, CMOP has received the support of pivotal leaders within the Native American community, key individuals who have influenced policy decisions at the tribal, regional, and national scale.

 Early Pathways